michaeldorner/ByteBackpacker/README.md

 # ByteBackpacker

-> ByteBackpacker is a small utility written in Swift 3 to pack value types into a `Byte`¹ array and unpack them back.
+> ByteBackpacker is a small utility written in pure Swift to pack value types into a `Byte`¹ array and unpack them back.

 Additionally, there is a [`Data`](https://developer.apple.com/reference/foundation/data) (formerly `NSData`) [extension](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/Swift_Programming_Language/Extensions.html) to convert `Data` objects into a `Byte` array.